 PD No. 603 (The Child and Youth Welfare Code)

 Nehra, S. and Rajput, A., 2019.
 The Legal Personality of an Unborn Child: A Comparative Analysis of USA and India.
 Amity Journal of Juridical Science, vol. 5 (Last accessed 04/07/2020 at https://amity.edu/UserFiles/aibs/a6c02019%20AIJJS_92-105.pdf)

-Emil Samaniego is the Chief Content Officer of the PolitiXXX Today and is currently a senior law student at San Beda University College of Law in Mendiola.
+Emil Samaniego is the Chief Content Officer of the PolitiXXX Today.
+He receives his Juris Doctor degree from San Beda University College of Law in Mendiola.